Disease/ Disorder

 Patient & family education

-- Patients should be informed that FM has a heterogeneous presentation; it is not a progressive illness, and the symptoms may be controlled with active participation in one’s own care.
+• Patients should be reassured and informed that FM is a real illness and has a heterogeneous presentation; it is not a progressive illness, and the symptoms may be controlled with active participation in one’s own care.

-- Patients should be provided with information about the disease and treatment options.
-Education should emphasize the importance of exercise, sleep, and stress reduction.
+• Patients and their support systems should be provided with information about the disease and treatment options.
+Education should emphasize an understanding of centralized pain and the importance of exercise, sleep, and stress reduction.

 Coordination of care